Henry Ruhl: Early life

-Ruhl was a native of Kansas, born on February 26, 1909, to Louis Ruhl, a native of Germany, and Agatha Ruhl (née Schneiderhan).
+Ruhl was a native of Kansas, born on February 26, 1909.

 Prior to the murder which led to his execution, Ruhl served 11 years in prison in the Washington State Penitentiary for leading a gang in a 1930 bank robbery in Chelan, Washington.

 Murders and arrest of Howard Pickell

-On June 30, 1943, Matt Katmo, a 44-year-old native of Cheyenne, accompanied Mrs. O.W.
+On June 30, 1943, Matt Katmo, a 44-year-old resident of Cheyenne, accompanied Mrs. O.W.
 Larson to a mountain campground on a military reservation near Dale Creek, south of Laramie, Wyoming.
 When they stopped to pick flowers, a man, later revealed to be Henry Ruhl, accosted the two.
 Larson was bound and pistol-whipped, while Katmo was shot three or four times.
 Larson survived the attack, but Katmo died from his injuries.
 The gunman fled the scene in Katmo's car and later abandoned it elsewhere.
 Two days later, middle-aged couple Mr. and Mrs. Percy Cota were shot to death in their ranch home near Laramie.

 Following an intensive manhunt of the area around Dale Creek, 26-year-old Syracuse native Howard William Pickell was arrested on July 3, 1943, in Pine Bluffs, Wyoming.
 Pickell confessed not only to the murder of Katmo and the binding and beating of Larson, but to participating in the murders of the Cotas.
 He claimed that he tied a rope around Mrs. Cota's neck, while an accomplice, who he only identified as a soldier named "Teddy," shot the couple to death.
 As for his motive in Katmo's murder, Pickell claimed that he murdered Katmo for refusing to submit to an attempted carjacking.
 Initially, Larson identified Pickell as her assailant and Katmo's murderer, and a coroner's jury found Pickell criminally responsible for the three murders on the basis of his confession; subsequently, Pickell was charged with the first-degree murder of Katmo.
 Authorities declared their intention to seek the death penalty against Pickell.

 In early August 1943, Pickell rescinded all of his confessions in the murders of Katmo and Mr. and Mrs. Cota, as well as the assault of Larson.
 Notably, Pickell never signed an official confession in any of the crimes; he stated through his attorney that his confessions were "a bunch of lies" and denied any involvement.
 With the retraction of his confessions, Pickell also withdrew his guilty pleas in the crimes.
 Later in August, Pickell revealed that his draft card proved his presence in California on June 30, the day of Katmo's murder, thus establishing an alibi; nevertheless, authorities did not drop charges against Pickell.